Becoming a CSI Fellow

 Chief Boyd, Tulsa, South Central, firstname.lastname@example.org

-Linda Brown, none, South Central, email@example.com
+Linda Brown, at large, South Central, email@example.com

 Michael Chambers, Redwood Emp., West, firstname.lastname@example.org